bcgov/von/docs/_how_to/IIW Demo Guide.md

 ## TL;DR

-1. On an IOS device, install the Streetcred Identity Agent app from the [Apple App Store](https://apps.apple.com/ca/app/streetcred-identity-agent/id1475160728).
+1. On your mobile device, install the Streetcred Identity Agent app from the [Apple App Store](https://apps.apple.com/ca/app/streetcred-identity-agent/id1475160728) or [Google Play Store](https://play.google.com/store/apps/details?id=id.streetcred.apps.mobile).
-2. Initialize the Streetcred app and then configure it to use the "BCovrin Test Network" instead of the default "Sovrin Network" by clicking the `Sovrin Network` link at the top of the Streetcred home screen and following the instructions to change the "Preferred Network" app settings to use `BCovrin Test`.
+2. Initialize the Streetcred app and then configure it to use the "BCovrin Test" instead of the default "Sovrin" from the app "Settings" screen.
 3. Get an email address verifiable credential: [https://email-verification.vonx.io](https://email-verification.vonx.io)
 4. Get an IIW attendee verifiable credential: [https://iiwbook.vonx.io](https://iiwbook.vonx.io)
 <!--- 5.
 Use Streetcred to connect with other compatible agents, and after connecting, request verification claims.
 Refer to these [instructions](#connecting-to-peers). -->

 ## Installing Streetcred and Creating Your Agent

 To get started, you'll need a compatible agent.
-For these instructions, you'll need to get the Streetcred mobile agent for IOS.
+For these instructions, you'll need to get the Streetcred mobile agent.
 It's possible that other agents could be used for this demonstration, but we'll only cover Streetcred here.

-1. Go to the following URL and download/install the Streetcred app onto your IOS phone or tablet from the [Apple App Store](https://apps.apple.com/ca/app/streetcred-identity-agent/id1475160728)
+> **NOTE:** The images of the Streetcred app are from an older version, so won't look exactly the same as what you'll see on your phone.

-    >**NOTE:** *Streetcred currently works with IOS devices only.*
+1. Go to one of the following URLs and download/install the Streetcred app onto your phone or tablet from the [Apple App Store](https://apps.apple.com/ca/app/streetcred-identity-agent/id1475160728) or [Google Play Store](https://play.google.com/store/apps/details?id=id.streetcred.apps.mobile).

 2. Open Streetcred.